jdcauley/standards/_harp/public/pages/css.md

 Documentation for SASS can be found at http://sass-lang.com/

 Cuberis' CSS standards are heavily influenced by (**but differ from**) [Harry Roberts' CSS guidelines](http://cssguidelin.es/).

+The most common framework in Cuberis projects is Bootstrap, however, the is history and experience using foundation.

 ## Rulesets